espocrm/documentation/docs/development/model.md

 ## Additional events

-Available on detail/edit views.
+Defined in the application.

 ### after:relate

 Once relationship panel updated.
+Available on detail/edit views.

 ### update-all

 This event is not fired.
 But you can fire it to update all relationship panels.
+Available on detail/edit views.

 ## Other